Skip to content

-How popular would online gaming streams be if they were just pictures instead of a running movie?
-Probably not as popular as they are.
-We use a lot of screenshots to demonstrate something to you.
-Screenshots have become one of the most basic features that now every operating system is providing built-in.
+Screenshots have become one of the most basic features across all operating systems.
 Windows computers have long had the PrtSc button that captures the screen.
-However, it only saves it on the clipboard, only to be overwritten by something else later.
+However, it only saves it on the clipboard, to be overwritten by something else later.
 On Ubuntu, the same button takes a screenshot.
 But a screenshot doesn’t always cut it.
-Say, you have a cool new window animation that you want to show off but you can’t, not with screenshots.
+Say, you have a cool new window animation that you want to show off but can’t, not with screenshots.
 Videos may be too large and not effective.
-Sometimes you just need to record screen as GIF.
+Sometimes you need to record the screen as a GIF.

 What would you prefer?
 An animation or video or a series of screenshots stacked on top of each other?
 While static images provide the benefit of being smaller in size, sometimes you need the big guns, that is a screen record.
 Windows 10 has a built-in screen recording tool that works in certain places.
 Ubuntu does not have anything of the sort.
-If you do want to record the screen you can also use VLC media player which you most probably already have.
+You can also use VLC to record the screen.
 But mostly, if you want a decent screen recording experience, either on Windows or Ubuntu, you have to rely on third-party tools.

 Peek